-Since January 1, 2012, the CETT has been updated to incorporate:
+Since January 1, 2013, the CETT has been updated to incorporate:

 - 1.)
-Transportation Concurrency Certificates issued in 2011; - 2.)
+Transportation Concurrency Certificates issued in 2012; - 2.)
 Arterial traffic counts collected in 2010-2011; - 3.)
 WTA public transit ridership and service frequency data collected in 2011; - 4.)
-Marked bike lane facilities constructed in 2011; - 5.)
-A new 2012 inventory of sidewalk facilities comprising the "Primary Pedestrian Network" in the draft Pedestrian Master Plan; and - 6.)
-"Multi-use trail" (bicycle-friendly) data inventoried in 2011 and incorporated into each CSA where these trails serve a clear transportation function.
+Marked bike lane facilities constructed in 2012; - 5.)
+A 2013 inventory of sidewalk facilities comprising the "Primary Pedestrian Network" in the Pedestrian Master Plan; - 6.)
+Sidewalks on the Primary Pedestrian Network constructed in 2012; and - 7.)
+"Multi-use trail" (bicycle-friendly) data inventoried in 2013 and incorporated into each CSA where these trails serve a clear transportation function.